rollins-cms/mat310-spr20/sprint4/ex1/ex1.md

 returns to q0, it then moves right through the q7 and reads only x’s to reach the accept state.
 You will now simulate this TM in JFLAP and test it for several inputs.

-## Part 1
+## Running a single input
 Load the TM in the file exercise1.jff if you haven't already done so.

-1A.
-Study the path `q0 --> q1 --> q2 --> q5 --> q6 --> q0` and the transitions along this path.
+Part A. Study the path `q0 --> q1 --> q2 --> q5 --> q6 --> q0` and the transitions along this path.
 Explain the actions of the TM along this path.

-1B.
-Repeat the above step for the path `q0 --> q3 --> q4 --> q5 --> q6 --> q0`.
+Part B. Repeat the above step for the path `q0 --> q3 --> q4 --> q5 --> q6 --> q0`.
 Again, explain the actions of the TM along this path.

-1C.
-Choose Input from the menu and click on Step...
+Part C. Choose Input from the menu and click on Step...
 Enter the input `abb$abb` and click OK.
 At this stage the initial state q0 is highlighted.
 In the lower left corner, you see the current state, the tape and the current cell highlighted in orange.

 Click on the button Step in the lower left corner.
 Describe the changes you see on the tape and the current state.
 Explain those changes.
 Continue to step through until the state in again at q0.
-Compare this with you answer in Question 1A. above.
+Compare this with you answer in Part A above.

-1D.
-Continue to step through until you see the state q8 highlighted and the lower left portion of the window is green.
+Part D. Continue to step through until you see the state q8 highlighted and the lower left portion of the window is green.
 Is the input accepted?

-1E.
-Repeat the above steps with a new input: `abb$aba`.
+Part E. Repeat the above steps with a new input: `abb$aba`.
 Is this input accepted?
 Why or why not?
 What happens after the TM reaches q4?

-## Part 2 - Simulating multiple inputs
+## Simulating multiple inputs
-Close the simulation you ran in Part 1.
+Close the simulation you ran in previously.
 If you accidentally close the entire TM, just reload it from the exercise1.jff file.

-2A.
-Choose Input in the menu and click on Multiple Run.
+Part F. Choose Input in the menu and click on Multiple Run.
 Enter inputs as shown in the table below and run the multiple inputs.
 Explain why each input is accepted or rejected.

 | Input |